Kriz-hub/Holiday-Dialysis/README.md

 * I didn't get that shadow hovering working well for google map, but it's initial shadow effect remains as well.
 Therefore I leave it that way, It don't seems to be that noticable.

 ## Deployment
-This site is hosted using GitHub pages, deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.

-To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/` into your terminal.
-To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.
+This project was developed using GitHub.

+I followed the next steps to deploy my page on the GitHub pages:

+* Log into GitHub.
+* Select krizhub-Holiday-Dialysis-Website in the repository list.
+* Go to Settings
+* Scroll down to the GitHub Pages section.
+* Select the Master Branch
+* On selecting Master Branch the page is automatically refreshed, the website is deployed.
+* The link can be retrieved to the deployed website.

 ## Credits
 * All content in the CSS-section and the index.html is written by myself.
 * Twitter and Facobook icons, thanks to www.fontawesome.com
-* Pictures of "ity Harderwijk" and "biking in forest area": https://biketourharderwijk.nl/
+* Pictures of "City Harderwijk" and "Biking in forest area": https://biketourharderwijk.nl/
-* Pictures of "dears" and "horses": www.pexels.com
+* Pictures of "Dears" and "Horses": www.pexels.com
 * Picture for dialysys center: https://www.dialysecentrumravenstein.nl/
 * Pictures of nurse and patient: https://thumbs.dreamstime.com
 * Picture of 2 working dialyse machines:  https://thumbs.dreamstime.com